 “It’s too cold here.
 It’s so hard to go from place to place.
 I wish I was back in my home country.
 At least my friends and family support and understand me there.”

 This is the most difficult stage in the settlement journey.
-It may also be the most crucial because how you react can make or break your resolve to settle in Canada.
+It can be the most crucial because how you react can make or break your resolve to settle in Canada.
 In this stage, the initial euphoria wears off.
 You begin to see that everything is not perfect.
 You may experience difficulties in getting around, learning the language, getting a job, or maybe getting used to the weather or food.
 You also begin to see negative aspects of the culture.

 You will feel: